cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 The following preconditions need to be met to apply content conversion:

-* All values in `when` branches must be of the same type (all items, all building types and so on).
+* All values in `when` branches must be of the same type (all items, all building types and so on), or a `null` value.
+* Values used in `when` clauses must be unique.
 * The logic id must be known by Mindcode for all `when` values.
 * All logic ids must be stable, or `target-optimization` mode must be set to `specific`.
 * The optimization level must be set to advanced.

-The optimization is applied with these differences:

-* The input value is converted to numeric id using the `sensor ... @id` instruction.
-This instruction is accounted for when computing optimization costs.
-* The out-of-range handling is modified to distinguish `null` from zero id: if zero id is included in the jump table, `null` is redirected to the else branch in the out-of-range handling.

 > [!NOTE]
-> The out-of-range handling instructions are omitted when `unsafe-case-optimization` is `true` and there's no `else` branch.
+> The out-of-range handling instructions are omitted when `unsafe-case-optimization` is set to `true` and there's no `else` branch.
 Make sure that all possible input values are handled before removing the `else` branch or applying the `unsafe-case-optimization` directive.
 When the input value originates in the game (e.g. item selected in a sorter), keep in mind the value obtained this way might be null.

-### Discontinuous jump tables

-When there's a large continuous gap of unused values in the jump table ("unused values" being values targeting the `else` branch), the table can be split into two or more segments.
-The `jump` instruction skipping to the next segment is always placed first, to keep the overall execution speed of the case expression minimal.

-Jump table segments created by this optimization, which contain too few used values, can be replaced with a sequence of conditional `jump` instructions, if those would be executed faster than a regular jump table.
+#### Null values

+When Mindustry content conversion occurs, `null` values in `when` clauses are supported.
+When the `null` value is explicitly handled, the corresponding branch is executed for `null` input values.
+When the `when null` clause is missing, `null` input values are handled by the `else` branch (or skipped if there is no else branch).

+The `null` values are handled either in the `else` branch, or in the branch corresponding to the object with logic id equal to zero, so the execution cost of handling the `null` value is lower compared to arrangement where the input value is checked for nul before entering the entire `case` expression.
+If the `null` value is handled in the else branch, and jump table compression occurs, jumps to the `else` branch skip the `null` check, if it is known a `null` value cannot occur at that place.
+A separate branch for handling `null` values therefore produces the fastest possible code.

+### Jump table compression

+Building a single jump table for the entire case expression typically leads to the fastest code, but the jump table might become very large.
+The optimizer therefore tries to break the table into smaller segments, handling these segments specifically.
+Some segments might contain a single value, or a single value with a few exceptions, and can be handled by only a few jump instructions, allowing significant space savings, leading to jump table compression.
+The more diverse segments are encoded as separate, smaller jump tables.
+The optimizer considers several such arrangements and selects those that give the best performance for given code size, taking other possible optimizations into account as well.

+Typically, compressing the jump table produces smaller, but slightly slower code.
+For more complex `case` expressions, it is possible that the optimized code will be both significantly smaller and faster than the unoptimized `case` expression.

-This optimization is particularly useful when using block types in case expressions, as, given large dispersion of block type ids, the jump tables tend to get quite large.
+Jump table compression is particularly useful when using block types in case expressions, as, given large dispersion of block type ids, full jump tables tend to get quite large.

+> [!NOTE]
+> Jump table compression is not performed when `unsafe-case-optimization` is set to `true` and there's no `else` branch.

 Notes:

-* When a split jump table is smaller, but slower than a full jump table, it will only be selected when there isn't enough instruction space for the full jump table.
+* When a compressed jump table is smaller, but slower than a full jump table, it will only be selected when there isn't enough instruction space for the full jump table.
-* Splitting a jump table may, under some circumstances, produce a code which is on average faster than a full jump table, while still being smaller.
+* Compressing a jump table may, under some circumstances, produce a code which is on average faster than a full jump table, while still being smaller.
 When this is the case, the smaller version will be selected by the optimizer over the faster version, even when there is plenty of instruction space.

+### Jump table padding

+When the jump table starts at zero, the generated code can be both smaller and faster due to these effects:

+* When the Mindustry content conversion is applied, the optimizer knows the logic ids cannot be less than zero.
+A jump instruction handling values smaller than the start of the jump table can therefore be omitted.
+* When the [`symbolic-labels` directive](SYNTAX-5-OTHER.markdown#option-symbolic-labels) is set to `true`, an additional operation handling the non-zero offset can be omitted.

+The optimizer considers the possibility of padding the jump table to zero, and chooses it if it gives the best performance under the cost limit.

 ### Example